ScottLogic/practitioners-guides/_pages/risk-analysis-and-pre-mortems.md

 Once they're familiar with some examples, ask the group to imagine that they've checked their news or social media feeds that morning and discovered that the software they work on has made headline news for all the wrong reasons!

 - Ask the group to create at least 1 imaginary disaster headline story each
-- Record the headlines somewhere visible e.g. a post it note on a whiteboard or as a ticket on a digital board
+- Record the headlines somewhere visible such as a post it note on a whiteboard or as a ticket on a digital board
 - After a set time limit have the group share each of their headlines
 - Prompt them to elaborate on the following:
     - Why does it matter?